Travel Information

 A travel signature on a Certificate of Eligibility I-20 or DS-2019 verifies that the student or scholar has maintained a valid status and is eligible to re-enter the U.S. Those on F-1, J-1 or F/J dependent visas must make sure that their I-20 or DS-2019 documents have been signed for travel within the last 12 months before traveling outside the U.S. If a student is on Post-Completion Optional Practical Training (OPT) or the STEM OPT Extension, you will need to have a travel signature on your I-20 from within the last 6 months upon re-entry.
 The ISSO recommends that Brandeis students and scholars who travel to Canada and back request an updated travel signature if it is more than 6 months old.

-To receive a new travel signature, please log in to the ISSO Portal and request a reprint of your document in the "Requests & Documents Center".
-We will create a new I-20 or DS-2019 for you with a new travel signature within 1-2 business days.
+If you are a student, to receive a new travel signature, please log in to the ISSO Portal and click on the "Travel Signature Request" in the "Requests & Documents Center".

 Note: Sponsored students should contact their sponsoring agency to obtain a valid travel signature.